Black margate: Distribution

 The black margate is found in the warmer parts of the Western Atlantic Ocean.
 It is found in Florida from Cape Canaveral south through the Florida Keys to the Gulf of Mexico, including the Flower Garden Banks, from Rockport, Texas along the coast of Mexico to the northern Yucatan Peninsula and northwestern Cuba.
 It occurs throughout the Caribbean Sea then and along the northern and eastern coasts of South America to Rio de Janeiro in Brazil.
-It also occurs at the Fernando de Noronha and Trinidade Island.
+It also occurs at the Fernando de Noronha and Trindade Island.

 Habitat and biology

 The Black margate shows a preference for steep, sloping rock substrates or rock reefs in inshore waters down to depths of 20 m.
 It frequently takes shelter in caves, ledges and within wrecks.
 It is normally encountered either as small groups or individuals.
-It is a nocturnal feeder, it’s diet including crustaceans, molluscs, smaller fish and urchins.
+It is a nocturnal feeder, its diet including crustaceans, molluscs, smaller fish and urchins.
 A frequent item in its diet are sea urchins in the genus Diadema.
 They may gather in spawning aggregations and, off Jamaica, breeding adults have been reported between April and August.
-Larvae and young juveniles have been observed settling on rocky seabed’s off Florida.
+Larvae and young juveniles have been observed settling on rocky seabeds off Florida.